-Delicious and moist bakery-style Pumpkin Chocolate Chip Muffins with pumpkin puree and rich semi-sweet chocolate chips.
-This is the time of year for all things pumpkin and these tasty muffins really fit the bill.
+Delicious and moist bakery-style Pumpkin Chocolate Chip Muffins with pumpkin puree, rich semi-sweet chocolate chips, and warm spices.
+This is the time of year for all things pumpkin, and these tasty muffins really fit the bill.
 Enjoy these for breakfast with a hot cup of coffee or for dessert with a cold glass of milk.

 How to make Pumpkin Chocolate Chip Muffins